CABLE PULLEY ASSEMBLY

-The Brompton Gear Cable Pulley Assembly is part of the Brompton hub-gear system used on 3 and 6 speed Brompton bikes.
-It routes the gear cable through a 90 degree angle to the cable anchor (which in turn connects to the gear indicator chain).
+The Brompton Gear Cable Pulley Assembly is that odd looking black part mounted to the seat stay on the back off your Brompton.
+It is part of the Brompton hub-gear system used on all 3 and 6 speed Brompton bikes.
+It routes the gear cable through a 90-degree angle to the cable anchor which in turn connects to the gear indicator chain changing the gears on the 3-speed hub.

 - Made of tough plastic